Democratic primary pivots to unpredictable New Hampshire

 “It is Bernie’s to lose,” said Lou D’Allesandro, a longtime state senator who is backing Biden.

 That’s despite Sanders having a late start in the state.
 Warren showered the state with more attention through the summer, though Sanders has dialed up his efforts since.
 The Sanders campaign says it has over 150 staffers in New Hampshire, which gives the senator the largest publicly announced staff in the state.
-Former South Bend, Indiana, Mayor Pete Buttigieg has about 80 staffers, while the Biden campaign has more than 50, and the Warren campaign has more than 55, according to aides.
+Buttigieg has about 80 staffers, while the Biden campaign has more than 50, and the Warren campaign has more than 55, according to aides.

-“We are confident, but we’re not taking anything for granted and we’re not slowing down,” Shannon Jackson, a longtime aide to Sanders who now works as his New Hampshire state director, said last week.

 Most of the major candidates, except for Biden, ran television ads in January.
 New Hampshire has just one statewide television network, and many people in the southern part of the state rely on Boston stations for news.
 That, combined with Massachusetts voters moving into the state to take advantage of the low taxes and cheaper housing, means Warren is known to many voters in New Hampshire.

-Rep. Annie Kuster, who is backing Buttigieg, cited voters independent nature — more people are registered without a party than Republicans or Democrats — and history of divided government at the state level as reasons why Buttigieg’s message and personal background can resonate.
+Rep. Annie Kuster, who is backing Buttigieg, cited voters’ independent nature — more people are registered without a party than Republicans or Democrats — and history of divided government at the state level as reasons Buttigieg’s message and personal background can resonate.

 “It’s a very fluid electorate,” she said.
 “They are very tuned in to the person.”